awslabs/graphstorm/docs/source/graph-construction/gs-processing/gpartition/ec2-clusters.rst

 Running partition jobs on EC2 Clusters
 ======================================

-Once the :ref:`distributed processing setup<gsprocessing_distributed_setup>` is complete, you can start the partition jobs.
-In summary this doc will provide instructions on how to setup the EC2 cluster and start GPartition jobs on EC2 cluster.
+Once the :ref:`distributed processing setup<gsprocessing_distributed_setup>` is completed, users can start the partition jobs.
+This doc will provide instructions on how to setup an EC2 cluster and start GPartition jobs on an EC2 cluster.

 Create a GraphStorm Cluster
 ----------------------------

-Setup the instance of a cluster ................................
+Setup instances of a cluster ................................
-A cluster contains several instances each of which can run GraphStorm Docker container.
+A cluster contains several instances, each of which runs a GraphStorm Docker container.

 To create such a cluster please follow the :ref:`Environment Setup <setup_docker>`.
 The guide shows you how to build GraphStorm Docker images, and use a Docker container registry, e.g. AWS ECR, to upload the GraphStorm image to an ECR repository and pull it on the instances in the cluster.